 Part of a comprehensive plan

 At the Hair Transplant & Restoration Center, the conversation doesn’t begin and end with transplantation.
 You’ll work with Dr. Gray to develop a custom and comprehensive hair loss treatment plan.
 He may recommend other clinically proven solutions in addition to an FUT procedure to prevent future thinning or to improve your results.
-The inclusion of PRP and ACell in your transplant is just one example of how Dr. Gray combines solutions to give you the best possible hair restoration experience.
+The inclusion of Hair Follicle Regeneration and ACell in your transplant is just one example of how Dr. Gray combines solutions to give you the best possible hair restoration experience.